bfirsh/otter/README.md

 Deployment
 ----------

-Otter can be deployed to Heroku.
-You'll first want to create a `package.json` file that specifies Otter as a dependency:
+Otter apps can be deployed to Heroku.
+Within your app, you'll want to create a `package.json` file that specifies Otter as a dependency:

 ```json
     {